PCBSPartCreator/PCBS2.XPL/README.md

 ## 🔬 How It Works

-PCBS2.XPL is a proxy DLL that loads into the game process at startup, then uses [MinHook](https://github.com/TsudaKageyu/minhook) to intercept a single method of the game's part database and hand it the mod XMLs.
+PCBS2.XPL is a proxy DLL that loads into the game process at startup, then uses [MinHook](https://github.com/TsudaKageyu/minhook) to intercept a few methods of the game and hand it the mod XMLs - and, for SaveFix, to clean up save files before the game reads them.

 1. **Proxy Load**: PCBS2.XPL is named `version.dll` and placed next to `PCBS2.exe`.
 Windows loads DLLs from the program's own folder before the system folder, so the game loads PCBS2.XPL instead of the real one.
 All exports are forwarded to `C:\Windows\System32\version.dll`.
 2. **Wait for the Game**: A background thread waits for `GameAssembly.dll` to load, then resolves the IL2CPP runtime API used to look up game classes by name.
+3. **Defer Bootstrap to a Game Thread**: Doing IL2CPP work from the native init thread is unsafe - that thread is invisible to the runtime's garbage collector, which was the cause of the old cold-start crash.
+PCBS2.XPL therefore installs a single detour on `il2cpp_runtime_invoke` and stops there.
+The first time the game invokes a managed method - on a real, GC-tracked thread - the detour runs the bootstrap below exactly once (CAS-gated, with retries) and then steps aside.
-3. **Install the Hook**: MinHook places a single detour on `PartsDatabase.Load`.
+4. **Install the Hooks**: MinHook places detours on `PartsDatabase.Load` (part injection) and on `SaveLoadSystem.LoadPC`, `SaveLoadSystem.LoadGame`, and `PartInstance.FixForVersion` (SaveFix).
 Method pointers to `PartsDatabase.ImportFromHTML` and the `UnityEngine.TextAsset(CreateOptions, string)` constructor are resolved at the same time.
-4. **Scan Mods**: The `mods/` folder is walked recursively, every `.xml` file found is queued by path.
+5. **Scan Mods**: The `mods/` folder is walked recursively, every `.xml` file found is queued by path.
-5. **Injection**: When the game calls `PartsDatabase.Load()`, the detour first runs the original method (loading every vanilla part).
+6. **Injection**: When the game calls `PartsDatabase.Load()`, the detour first runs the original method (loading every vanilla part).
 It then iterates the queued mod files: each XML is read from disk, a property header is built from the `div="..."` attributes of the first data row and prepended to the table, the result is wrapped in a `TextAsset`, and passed to `ImportFromHTML` - the same method the game uses internally for its own part assets.
 The game's own `HTMLTableReader` parses the table, the game's own `PartDesc.Create` factory builds the right subclass for each row, and the game's own virtual `ImportProp` dispatch sets every property.
 PCBS2.XPL never constructs a `PartDesc`, never sets a property, never touches the database directly - it just hands the game a `TextAsset` and lets the vanilla loading code do the rest.
+7. **SaveFix**: Once the full part list is known, the `SaveLoadSystem` detours inspect each save as it loads and remove any part whose `ID` is no longer present in the database - the leftover of an uninstalled mod - before the game can choke on it.
+Emptied slots are nulled and any water-cooling loops or tubing that referenced the removed part are pruned, so the rest of the build stays intact.
+The whole pass is SEH-guarded: if anything unexpected happens, the save is left exactly as it was.
+SaveFix can be disabled in `config/PCBS2.XPL.cfg`.
 ### Technical Flow

 ```
    ┌─────────────────────────────────────────────────────────────┐
-   │  Setup Phase                                                │
+   │ Setup Phase  (native init thread)                           │
    ├─────────────────────────────────────────────────────────────┤
    │                                                             │
    │     Game starts                                             │